hashicorp/vault/website/source/docs/auth/aws.html.md

       <li>
         <span class="param">role_tag</span>
         <span class="param-flags">required</span>
-        Role tag that needs be blacklisted.
-The tag can be supplied as-is, or can be base64 encoded.
+        Role tag to be blacklisted.
+The tag can be supplied as-is.
+In order to avoid any encoding problems, it can be base64 encoded.
       </li>
     </ul>
   </dd>